addiscent/vagrant-ruby-rails/README.md

 This software package, at this time, is in the _alpha_ stage of development.
 Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to a single generic _AMD/Ubuntu_ box used for development.

-Your feedback is appreciated, especially with regard to success or problems using this product on _OS X_.
+Your feedback is appreciated, especially with regard to success or problems using this software on _OS X_.

 ### Licensing And Disclaimer